allthingslinux/code-of-conduct/README.md

 Members are free to express themselves and offer constructive criticism and input.
 We celebrate and encourage our diverse perspectives, backgrounds, and opinions.

 However, this community upholds a model of responsible communication.
 While we lean into the courage of discussions, we urge members to refrain from initiating sensitive topics that might trigger conflict, perpetuate hatred, or incite violence.

+Avoid offering or seeking professional advice, including but not limited to medical, legal, therapeutic, religious, or financial matters.

 Based on feedback from a community poll, we've decided to limit discussions on controversial topics.
 We believe this step will foster a more serene and inclusive environment for everyone.
 See here for more information: [Controversial Topics Poll](https://canary.discord.com/channels/1172245377395728464/1172343581495795752/1176257288982503474)